KhaCongNguyen/ast_speed_test/README.md

 2. How to convert from ONNX model to OpenVINO model
 - Install openvino
   + $ pip install openvino-dev[pytorch,onnx]
 - Generate openvino xml model.
 After running this comment, openvino will generate a .bin, .mapping and .xml openvino model.
 Note that in openvino 2021 (verison 10), you have to indicate a specific batch size in input_shape.
-From openvino 2022 (verison 11), you can set batch size to -1, then input various of batch size
+From openvino 2022 (verison 11), you can set batch size to -1, then input various batch sizes
   + $ mo --input_model best_audio_model.onnx --input_shape "[5, 512, 128]" --data_type FP16
 - Run .xml openvino model
   + $ python3 run_openvino.python